 We’ve analyzed over 20,000 reports following Topgrading Interviews of managerial candidates, and one competency stands out as the most important.

 -Players have resourcefulness in spades.
 They are resilient and don’t give up, and when challenged by opportunities or seemingly hopeless setbacks, they look for ways to overcome.

 A-Player CEOs show resourcefulness in all aspects of their job.
 A-Player stockers in grocery stores constantly tell their department managers their ideas for stocking more efficiently and for serving customers better.
 Anyone mediocre in resourcefulness is just doing the basic job and taking a paycheck.

 Finding talent is a huge and critical challenge anywhere.
 But there are certain areas where it can become an even bigger challenge.
 And that's where you want to ensure you have a consistency and reliability.

-So, how can you consistently get to the A-Players?
+So, how can you consistently get to the A-Players and identify, hire and keep high performers only?
 Topgrade!

 The Simplicity of Topgrading In A Nutshell

 "The ability to make good decisions regarding people represents one of the last reliable sources of competitive advantage, since very few organizations are very good at it."